ProtonProtocol/WebOperations/README.md

 ## Description

-WebOperations is a Singleton library that simplifies basic networking by utilizing Operations and OperationQueues.
+WebOperations is a Singleton library for Swift that simplifies basic networking by utilizing Operations and OperationQueues.